alephdata/aleph/SUPPORT.md

 Make sure you describe your goals, rather than the set of techniques that define your work (e.g. “investigations into human rights abuses in country X”, not “OSINT”).
 OCCRP is a non-profit organization.
 We do not offer commercial support or consulting services.

 The Aleph team supports feature versions for 12 months after the first major iteration of that version was released.
 For exmaple, we support Aleph 3.12 for 12 months after Aleph 3.12.0 was released.
-The Aleph team supports ugrades, but only from the last supported feature version.
+The Aleph team supports ugrades, but only from supported feature versions of the product.

 For versions that are supported, if you are having problems, you can reach out to us in Slack or by raising an issue in Github.